davelively14/locorum/README.md

 ## v0.4.1 to do list
 - Errata
-  - Phone not evaluating when determining rating for Wendy's
   - Do not allow projects_index to link to results if it's empty

 ## v0.5 to do list